rustygeldmacher/dottle/README.md

   * install -- script that will be run when the topic is installed
   * filename.ext.symlink -- will be symlinked to $HOME/.file.ext
   *  _dir/file.symlink -- will symlink file into $HOME/.dir/

+## Installation

+* Clone dottle:
+    git clone git@github.com:rustygeldmacher/dottle.git ~/.dottle
+* Put this line somewhere in your ~/.bashrc: source $HOME/.dottle/bootstrap
+* Start a new shell so dottle is enabled
+* Clone a repository, for instance: dottle clone <your-github-name>/dotfiles dotfiles
+* Either use your entire repo: dottle use dotfiles
+* Or use specific topics:
+    dottle use dotfiles/<topic>